CARTE-Toronto/carte-website/src/content/partnerships/consulting-guidance.md

 order: 3
 ---

-Beyond training and research, CARTE provides hands-on consulting to help your organization successfully implement AI initiatives.
+Beyond training and research, Carte provides hands-on consulting to help your organization successfully implement AI initiatives.

 **How we help:**
 - Project scoping and feasibility assessment